Journal Menu

 When will the winners be announced?

-The winners will be announced in February 2023 on the journal website.
+- The winners will be announced in March 2025 on the journal website.

 How can I make myself eligible?

-If you have not yet reviewed papers for Geosciences but would like to do so, you can register as a reviewer at the following link: https://susy.mdpi.com/volunteer/profile/edit.
+- If you have not yet reviewed papers for Geosciences, but would like to do so, you can register as a reviewer at the following link: https://susy.mdpi.com/volunteer/profile/edit.

-Geosciences 2021 Best Ph.D.
-Thesis Award
+Geosciences 2024 Best Paper Award

 Dear Colleagues,